Battle of Bergen (1799)

-The Battle of Bergen was fought on 19 September 1799 and resulted in a Franco-Batavian victory under Generals Guillaume Brune and Herman Willem Daendels (Brune commanded both French and Batavians) against the landed in North Holland Anglo-Russian forces under the Duke of York as supreme commander and Lieutenant General Ivan Hermann.
+The Battle of Bergen (Note: a.k.a.
+First Battle of Bergen.
+The Battle of Alkmaar (1799) is alternatively called the Second Battle of Bergen.) was fought on 19 September 1799 and resulted in a Franco-Batavian victory, as Generals Guillaume Brune and Herman Willem Daendels (Brune commanded both his own French and Daendels' Batavians) defeated the Anglo-Russian forces that had landed in North Holland under the Duke of York as supreme commander and Lieutenant General Ivan Hermann.
+York did not organise proper interaction between the British and Russian forces, which ultimately resulted in them being defeated in detail.
 The battlefield is marked by the Russisch Monument (1902).

 Order of battle

 The Duke of York landed on 15 September, and assumed the command of the army, which now amounted to about 30,000 men with 1,200 light cavalry.
 On 19 September the forces, under the Duke of York, formed in four columns, moved forward from Schagerbrug.

 At this period the Allies possessed a superiority of force with which it was decided to strike a decisive blow as early as possible.
 The Dutch, numbering 12,000, were in a strong position around Langedijk, somewhat in advance of the French, who, by drawing in all detachments, had raised their field strength to 10,000 men, who were positioned in Alkmaar, Bergen, Schoorl, and Egmond aan Zee.